top of page

 3. Score Each Topic

-Use a simple scale (e.g., 1 to 5) to rate:
+Use a simple rating scale (1 to 5) to evaluate:

-• How much it impacts your business
+• How much each issue impacts your business

 Issue